ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 implementation of various facets of the Internet's current congestion control algorithms do have security implications (e.g., as outlined in {{!RFC5681}}).

-The IETF process that results in publication needs to ensure that these security implications are considered.
-Proposed congestion control algorithms therefore ought to be mindful of pitfalls, and SHOULD examine any potential security issues that may arise.
+Proposed congestion control algorithms MUST examine any potential security or privacy issues that may arise from their design.

 # IANA Considerations